The answer:

 X(k)=A(k)X(k-1)+W(k)

-Then subtract A(k)Z(k-1) from both sides of the first equation (Harvey's approach) in order to get the so-called Augmented Model:
+then subtract A(k)Z(k-1) from both sides of the first equation (Harvey's approach) in order to get the so-called Augmented Model:

 A(k)Z(k-1)=X(k)+A(k)(Z(k-1)-X(k-1))-W(k)